Zehelein/pg-transactional-outbox/lib/README.md

 You can customize the behavior of the service by changing the following options:

 - `settings.maxPoisonousAttempts`: This is the maximum number of times the service will retry a message before marking it as poisonous.
-The default value is 3, but you can change it to any positive integer.
 - `poisonousMessageRetryStrategy`: This is a function that determines whether a message should be retried or not, based on the started and finished counts.
-  The default function is (started, finished) => started - finished >= 3, but
-  you can implement your own logic and pass it as an argument to the service constructor.
+  The default function is (started, finished) => started - finished >= `maxPoisonousAttempts`, but you can implement your own logic and pass it as an argument to the service constructor.

 ## Replication listener strategies